 Have you heard about our iLABS?
-Do you know what a makerspace is?
 An iLAB is a place for people to come and create, make, tinker, try, develop, share resources and knowledge, and to collaborate.
 It’s an informal learning space where ideas can become reality, innovation happens, and the entrepreneurial spirits soar.

 Come Explore the iLab!